 A businessman is a person who manages or runs a business firm and engages in commercial operations.
 A businessman’s main goal is to make money.
 They spot and take advantage of business opportunities.
 They are in charge of managing resources, making strategic choices, and keeping an eye on daily operations.
 They make sure the company is successful and financially viable.
 Businessmen frequently combine their expertise in a variety of fields.
 They work on business finance, marketing, operations, and leadership, which they use to successfully traverse the difficulties and complexity of the business world.
 They could be business owners or have executive and managerial roles in bigger enterprises.
 They help create wealth, jobs, and general economic growth, businessmen play a crucial role in the economy.

-The main reason for became as a businessman is that high demand gives him maximum profits in return.
+The main reason for becoming a businessman is that high demand gives him maximum profits in return.
 Always those firm faces stiff competition because many companies already exist in the market and have the same business ideas.
-But the risk factor is deficient because those business ideas have been tried and tested by existing firms before.
+However, the risk factor is deficient because those business ideas have been tried and tested by existing firms before.
 So the chance of failure is low for the businessman in the short term.
-We can’t say businessmen will succeed in the long term because they need to improve their competitive advantage through innovations and proactive decision tacking.
+We can’t say businessmen will succeed in the long term because they need to improve their competitive advantage through innovations and proactive decision-making.

 Read – Qualities of a Good Businessman